 2. IRS Impersonations

 Beware of calls and voicemails, otherwise known as vishing attacks, that ask you to settle your balance.
 They may even ask you to do so with gift cards (the IRS does not use gift cards as a payment method).
+The IRS website clearly states:

 The IRS doesn't initiate contact with taxpayers by email, text messages or social media channels to request personal or financial information.
 This includes requests for PIN numbers, passwords or similar access information for credit cards, banks or other financial accounts.

-3. Refund Re-Calculation Scams
+3. Tax Refund Scams

 Scammers are aware that taxpayers are responsive to exploits that involve increasing or adjusting tax refunds.
 Beware of emails (or calls) that indicate a re-calculation for a higher tax refund.
 Clicking on these types of links can take victims to a web page where their PII is stolen and used to access online bank and credit card accounts.
 Cybercriminals have also applied for credit cards and loans in their victims’ names.